OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Inputs

 \section{OSPREI Inputs}

 We now address how we determine OSPREI inputs from the information that would be available for a real-time forecast.
+In this section we outline the general process for determining the inputs then describe the identification of inputs for both example CMEs.

 Table 1 lists all 34 parameters that can be varied for an OSPREI simulation.
 All three components of OSPREI are fully-determined by these numbers and the PFSS background driven by the synchronic magnetogram.
-The table shows the parameter name, the value used for our test case, and the source for that value.
+The table shows the parameter with the variable name in parenthesis (as used in Fig. \ref{OSP}), the value used for our test cases, and the source for those values.
 If a parameter is varied within our ensemble then we also include the range considered.
-Parameters are grouped by OSPREI component, background solar wind, or satellite properties.
+Parameters are grouped by OSPREI component (describing either the CME itself or the empirical coronal evolution models), background solar wind, or satellite properties.

 While at first glance this may appear an unwieldy number of parameters to set for predictions, we feel it can be managed and that it is the minimum necessary to describe a CME's full behavior from the Sun to the Earth.
 First, we emphasize that this is a completely explicit list of every free parameter that could potentially be changed.
-For our test case we leave 15 parameters at default values, which would likely be done for actual forecasts.
-Of the 19 parameters remaining, 4 of them correspond to the location of the Earth or satellite of interest, 3 define the background solar wind properties, and 6 can be reconstructed or estimated from coronal observations (either reported in DONKI or our own GCS fit).
+For our test case we leave 13 parameters at default values, as we expect would be done for actual forecasts.
+Of the 21 parameters remaining, 17 of them are known or can be reasonably estimated from various sources.
+The position and orbit of the Earth or satellite are known (Lat, Lon, Dist, Orbit) and we expect that any forecasting operation would have a real-time model of the background solar wind to provide those four inputs (velocity, density, magnetic field, and temperature).
+For our illustrative example cases we use OMNI values of the upstream solar wind.